No one is free when others are oppressed.

 Despite Stage 3 colon cancer and wearing a colostomy bag, Elvin is living a nightmare of abuse and neglect.

-Mental illness leads to imprisonment, where non-treatment and further punishment is the norm.
+Non-treatment and further punishment is the norm.

 Living in Filth

 A first-person account of daily life in adseg.

 Racism in Lockdown